-CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
-For developments funded with LIHTCs (without TEBs), only a market study is required prior to a tax credit allocation (issuance of the 42(m) letter for 4% LIHTCs and issuance of the reservation letter for 9% LIHTCs).
+- A. CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
+For developments funded with LIHTCs (without Tax Exempt Bonds), only a market study is required prior to a tax credit allocation, which is the issuance of the 42(m) letter for 4% LIHTCs and the issuance of the reservation letter for 9% LIHTCs.
 CHFA reserves the right to require an appraisal and/or modify its appraisal requirements as may be practical given the circumstances of each transaction.
-Applicants shall make full non-refundable payment in advance.
+Applicants shall make full non-refundable payment in advance for both market study(ies) and appraisal(s). - B. Applicants shall remit a payment for the appraisal(s) and market study(ies), together with the application fee, at the time the ConApp is submitted to engage the third-party reports earlier in the due diligence process.
+The Underwriter will provide the Applicant with the payment amount for the applicable reports prior to submission of the Con-App.
+If the fee collected is greater than the actual cost, the applicant will receive a credit at Initial Close.
+Conversely, if the actual fee assessed is greater than the amount remitted, the applicant will be billed the balance due.
+Timing of the fee payment may vary for Non-profit applicants and may be covered by CHFA to expedite processing as determined during underwriting and to be reimbursed at Initial Close.
+All applicants are ultimately responsible for payment of the appraisal and market study fees as each may be required and which are a mortgageable expense, and are encouraged to verify the amount and timing of the fee payment with their Underwriter.